 A wise student of the eldest brahmin urged him to cancel the cruel slaughter, which would lead to rebirth in hell.
-But he told the student to shut his mouth because they wanted to eat the abundant fish and flesh that would come after the sacrifice.
-The student went to find a pious ascetic who could change the king’s mind, and in the royal park he met the Bodhisatta.
-He told about the king hearing eight sounds and the Bodhisatta said he knew their meanings, but it was not proper for him to go address the king.
+But the brahmin told the student to shut his mouth because they wanted to eat the abundant fish and flesh that would come after the sacrifice.
+The student went to find a pious ascetic who could change the king’s mind, and he met the Bodhisatta in the royal park.
+He told about the king hearing eight sounds, and the Bodhisatta said he knew their meanings, but it was not proper for him to go address the king.
 If the king came to see him in the park, he would explain them.
 The student went to the palace and told the king there was an ascetic who understood what the king had heard, and the king rushed to his park to meet him.

 The king saluted the Bodhisatta, who explained the sources of the sounds and assured him they were in no way connected to danger.

 - The crane moaned because the pond where it lived had dried up and it was half-dead of hunger; but this was its ancestral home, and it did not want to leave.
 At the Bodhisatta’s suggestion, the king ordered an advisor to fill the pond with water.

 - The crow nested over the doorway of the elephant stable, and a one-eyed mahout destroyed its nest with his hook every time he rode his elephant through the door, so the distressed crow angrily vowed to peck out his other eye.
 The king replaced the mahout.